evidence-dev/evidence/sites/docs/docs/core-concepts/data-sources/index.md

 ## Run Sources

-You can extract data from configured sources in Evidence using  `npm run sources`
+You can extract data from configured sources in Evidence using  `npm run sources`.
+Sources will also rerun automatically if you have the dev server running and you make changes to your source queries or source configuration.

 ### Working with Large Sources